Grass

 Grass can refer to a green area, such as a lawn, park, or a field, and is often used for recreation or for sports such as lawn tennis or bowls.
-Beginning in the 1970s, some sports venues have installed artificial grass to reduce maintenance costs.
+Beginning in the 1970s, some sports venues have installed artificial grass/turf to reduce maintenance costs.

+In the early 2020s, the slang term "touching grass" emerged, usually used as a remark towards individuals perceived as having poor social acumen due to excessive internet use and therefore lacking adequate exposure to the outside world.